Philip628/invoice-reconciler/README.md

 1. The user uploads one or more contracts to the app
 2. These are indexed and made searchable by the app
 3. The user uploads one or more invoices to the app
+4. The user uploads related purchase orders (PO) and goods receipt notes (GRN)
-4. The app determines which contract each invoice applies to
+5. The app determines which contract each invoice applies to and matches it against the PO and GRN
-5. It examines the terms of the contract and the invoice details and flags any discrepancies
+6. It examines the terms of the contract and the invoice details and flags any discrepancies
-6. It shows the user the results
+7. It shows the user the results

 ## Under the hood